 Other factors that can save energy include the window frame material, the gap distance between panes and the type of spacers used to keep them apart.

 Windows come in a wide range of styles, sizes and material.
 Glass is common to all of them, of course, but frames can have a significant influence on overall heat transfer properties.

-Timber frames are reasonably efficient, but they do require maintenance to keep them that way and they are not as long-lasting as some other materials.
+Timber frames are reasonably efficient, but they require maintenance to keep them that way, and they are not as long-lasting as some other materials.

 PVCu frames are long-lasting, require little upkeep and are energy efficient.